d3b4g/leonids/_posts/enum.md

 that precedes it in the namespace hierarchy, whenever a new domain is added in a tree.
 For example, usa.fanzy.com is a child of fanzy.com).
 This trust is always two-way transitive.
-- **Tree-root trust:** It is created automatically between whenever a new domain tree is added to a forest root.
+- **Tree-root trust:** It is created automatically whenever a new domain tree is added to a forest root.
 This trust is always two-way transitive.
 **External Trusts:** Between two domains in different forests when forests do not have a trust relationship.
 It can be one-way or two-way and is nontransitive.